Weak and semi normalization in real algebraic geometry

 2mm

 The normalization, weak-normalization and seminormalization relative to the central locus of a real algebraic variety are different in general.
 The latter two coincide on varieties where all continuous rational functions are hereditarily rational, for instance in the case of curves.
 We provide in this particular case a full description of the singularities of centrally weakly normal curves, in the spirit of \cite{Da} in the complex context.

-Note finally that in the classical language of algebraic geometry (i.e an algebraic variety over a field $k$ of characteristic zero is now a reduced, separated scheme of finite type over $k$), what we define in the paper is the weak-normalization and seminormalization relative to the central locus of the real part of an irreducible affine real algebraic variety.
+Note also that, if it is clear from the very construction that isomorphic real algebraic varieties have isomorphic weak normalization and seminormalization, it is still true, similarly to the case of the normalization, that biregular real algebraic varieties have biregular weak normalization and seminormalization (cf Theorem \ref{bireg}).

+5mm At this stage of lecture, the reader should imagine that the weak normalization and the seminormalization relative to the central loci share very similar properties and somehow behave in a parallel manner.
+We would like to focus however on a crucial difference.
+If adding a continuous assumption in the construction of the normalization naturally leads to a variety in (universal) bijection (on the central loci), the additional assumption of hereditary rationality implies moreover that the residual real local fields are isomorphic.
+This major difference is responsible for the fact that, as in the complex case, the seminormalization process relative to the central locus commutes with localization at a prime ideal, but this is no longer the case for the weak normalization process !